 Say you want to move a bunch of savedsearches from search into a more appropriate app.
 First create a file that lists all the names of your searches (one per line) in corp\searches.txt.
-Next, copy just the desired stanzas, those named in the 'corp\searches' file, over to your new corp\app application.
+Next, copy just the desired stanzas, to your new corp\app application using the following command: